ctb/titus-blog/src/w4s-overview.rst

 `published in ISME, a non-open-access journal
 <www.nature.com/ismej/journal/vaop/ncurrent/full/ismej2012123a.html>`__.

-Tthe bottom line is this: we need to ensure that open access, open science, open data, and the rest all permit and encourage *remixing*, in much the way that open source has institutionalized it with licensing.
+The bottom line is this: we need to ensure that open access, open science, open data, and the rest all permit and encourage *remixing*, in much the way that open source has institutionalized it with licensing.
 This is just as important for the social networking